 Okay so once you understand the key issues, and you can do it for the whole country.

 We’re starting to do that in New Zealand.
 We’ve done infrastructure plans for each local authority.

 We’ve done infrastructure – so that’s parks, utilities, roads, community facilities, buildings, those sorts of things.
 So, we’ve got all of that sort of going after 10 or 20 years.

 And the government departments are starting to do them for Corrections and we’ve got them for electricity.

 In New Zealand, we’re collating all that information.
 And we can actually form a whole of country view, hey this is what we’ve got and this is what we need based on a whole set of assumptions.

 Now the first thing that has happened when we’ve done that, and this is something Dr. Henning keeps coming up against and is actually starting to be quite assertive nationally about this.

 The minute you do that you realize your data is not good enough.
 And so, you go hey, now we’re starting to use these data to try and tell a story the first thing we realized is we haven’t got enough good information.

-And what Dr. Henning’s been doing, particularly with the transportation pavement modelling, is the places that are doing the modelling and understanding the data then go and find their gaps are and then they go and improve it early.
+And what Dr. Henning’s been doing, particularly with the transportation pavement modeling, is the places that are doing the modeling and understanding the data then go and find their gaps are and then they go and improve it early.
 And the ones that don’t go, oh we’ve got some data, that’s fine.